mhudecheck/revgeo/README.md

 You can find documentation on the Google Maps API at: https://developers.google.com/maps/documentation/geocoding/start.

-You can find documentation on the Photon API at: http://photon.komoot.de/
+You can find documentation on the Photon API at: http://photon.komoot.de/.

+You can find documentation on the Bing API at: https://www.bingmapsportal.com/Announcement?redirect=True.

-This package started as an extension to RPhoton/geocode to enable reverse geocoding with Photon, but it's since turned into a complete rewrite, with the added benefit of being able to use the Google Maps API without having to load multiple libraries.
-If you'd like to geocode an address with Photon (and not reverse geocode latitude/longitude coordinates), you easily use their library at https://github.com/rCarto/photon/blob/master/R/geocode.R.
+This package started as an extension to RPhoton/geocode to enable reverse geocoding with Photon, but it's since turned into a complete rewrite, with the added benefit of being able to use the Google Maps API and the Bing API without having to load multiple libraries.
+If you'd like to geocode an address with Photon (and not reverse geocode latitude/longitude coordinates), you can easily use their library at https://github.com/rCarto/photon/blob/master/R/geocode.R.

 I'll try to get around to including standard geocoding in this package, but it isn't a promise.